bizboz1981/ms2_pokemon_memory_match/README.md

 <!--------------------------------------------------------Technologies -->
 # Technologies Used
 ## Languages
+- HTML5
+- CSS3
+- JavaScript
 ## Applications
+- Git - for version control.
+- GitHub - for version control and hosting.
+- Visual Studio Code - for coding the project.
+- Balsamiq - for wireframing.
 ## Frameworks, Libraries & CDNs
+This project is intentionally built using vanilla javascript, css and html.
+However, I have used font awesome and google fonts.
 ## Other Tech & VS Code Extensions

 ## Learning Resources